kimthyung/rosbag_png_extractor/README.md

 # rosbag_png_extractor
-extract image in png format in rosbag
+extract image in png format in rosbag, and name the file in rosbag unix time